Hampton & King

 What is Marginal Cord Insertion?

 In a normal pregnancy, the umbilical cord attaches to the center of the placenta, like a perfectly placed bullseye.
-But in the case of marginal cord insertion, the cord attaches off to the side.
-It’s like missing the target by a hair!
+But in the case of marginal cord insertion, the umbilical cord attaches off to the side of the placenta.
+It’s like missing the target by a hair.

 Why does it matter if the cord doesn’t attach exactly in the center?
 Well, the umbilical cord is the baby’s lifeline, delivering nutrients and oxygen.
 So its placement matters.

-According to the Cleveland Clinic, marginal cords happen in between 2% and 25% of pregnancies.
-It’s a wide range because single births are on the lower end, and multiples on the higher end.
+According to the Cleveland Clinic, marginal cord insertion happens in between 2% and 25% of pregnancies.
+It’s a wide range because single births are on the lower end, and multiples are on the higher end.

 Who Is Most at Risk for Marginal Cord Insertion?